moogacs/docs.buf.build/docs/reference/images.md

 ```

 The ImageFileExtension field doesn't affect Protobuf plugins or any other operations; they
 merely see this as an unknown field.
-However, we provide the option in case you want it.
+But we provide this option in case you need it.

 ## Using protoc output as `buf` input